RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Testing

-All Pull Requests must pass unit tests.
+Any Pull Request must pass unit tests.
 To test this locally, first install the dependencies

 ```
 lang=bash